-Ineffective Response Effective Response I heard you offer really good employee In my research about companies that provide human services, I benefits and allow flexible scheduling. found that I most closely align with your mission and your goals.
+☼ In my research about companies that provide human services, I found that I most closely align with your mission and your goals.
 I am a firm believer in helping people help themselves and empowering them to reach their full potential.
 When I saw your motto on your literature - "A Hand Up, Not a Hand Out" - I knew that this would be a place I would want to work.